cadithealth/passwordmeter/README.rst

   the default pessimism of 10, the two scores 0.75 and 0.25 will be averaged to 0.4 (instead of the true average of 0.5).

+* ``threshold``:

+  Specifies the maximum score for which improvement messages should be returned.
+If not specified, all possible improvements will be returned, even if the relevant factor returned a perfect score (1.0 or greater).

 Custom Factors
 ==============